Skip to main content

 About Île de Colline

 Should you book Île de Colline in Tokyo?
-The verified planning picture is simple: it is a Tokyo venue with smart-casual dress, posted daytime hours on Wednesday through Sunday, and evening hours on Thursday through Saturday.
+It is a Tokyo venue with smart-casual dress, posted daytime hours on Wednesday through Sunday, evening hours on Thursday through Saturday.
 It is also listed by Star Wine List in 2026.
 Beyond those points, specific claims about cuisine, pricing, seating, booking difficulty, service style, or the exact drinks list should be confirmed directly with the venue.

-The Star Wine List recognition is the clearest public signal available here.
-It does not verify the exact bottle list, price range, food menu, or format, so use it as a reason to investigate further rather than as a guarantee of a particular experience.
+The Star Wine List recognition is the clearest public signal.
+It does not specify the exact bottle list, price range, food menu, or format, so use it as a reason to investigate further rather than as a guarantee of a particular experience.

-Do not assume details that are not verified here, including outdoor seating, counter format, tasting menus, takeout, delivery, dietary accommodations, prices, or a specific neighborhood setting.
+Do not assume details that are not specified, including outdoor seating, counter format, tasting menus, takeout, delivery, dietary accommodations, prices, or a specific neighborhood setting.
 If any of those details matter to the plan, confirm them with Île de Colline before going.

 Where it fits in a Tokyo plan

 The schedule makes Île de Colline easier to consider for a daytime or early-evening plan than for a late-night stop.
-Evening service is verified on Thursday, Friday, and Saturday only, while Sunday is daytime-only in the available hours.
+Evening service is offered on Thursday, Friday, Saturday only, while Sunday is daytime-only.

 Location